That-Dev-Girl-Sites/jhalabi.com/_posts/2018-10-16-a-very-informal-look-at-gutenberg-accessibility.md

 So, I decided to try to add the Image block using the regular "Add Block" button.
 But first, I had to get to that button.

-There are actually 2 "Add Block" buttons - one to the left of the currently selected block and one at the very top of the edit screen.
+There are actually 2 "Add Block" buttons: one to the left of the currently selected block and one at the very top of the edit screen.
 I went for the one on the selected block first.
 I was able to tab to that button, but after tabbing through the "most used" block buttons.
 That worked, but it was an odd experience, since I expected to tab between elements from left to right, top to bottom.

 <figure markdown="1">
 ![The add block button next to the paragraph block]({{ site.url }}/assets/images/posts/gutenberg-add-block.jpg)